 - Developed software fails to meet quality and standards

 What happens if we detect the defects early?
 Would it avoid unnecessary trouble?
 It is where Shift left testing plays a significant role.
 Implementing testing at the beginning of the development cycle lowers cost, reduces risks, on-time delivery, well-timed rectification, and so on.
 It lowers the defect rate and ensures no defects are present now or ever.

 When the testing process starts early in the SDLC, the quality of the developed software increases.
-We can detect the flaws early, Implement static testing procedures, boosting system tests, and finally can assure that the code quality is the best.
+We can detect the flaws early, Implement static testing procedures, boost system tests, and finally can assure that the code quality is the best.